vicrucann/rshell-mat/README.md

 #### Setting up SSHD server using Cygwin on Windows

-When using a Windows maching as a SSHD server, it is necessary to install and configure cygwin: [Cygwin - SSHD Configuration](http://techtorials.me/cygwin/sshd-configuration/).
+When using a Windows machine as a SSHD server, it is necessary to install and configure Cygwin: [Cygwin - SSHD Configuration](http://techtorials.me/cygwin/sshd-configuration/).
 Here, the main steps are described briefly (the steps will require administration rights and will ask to reboot the system at the end):
 * Install Cygwin on Windows; when installing make sure to include the following packages: cygrunsrv, openssh (you can find them by using search).
 * Edit Path variable on Windows, append the following string: ";c:\cygwin\bin" (the path where Cygwin is installed) and click OK.
 * Chose a username for the server (new user will be created on your Windows machine); for the distributor chose the same username as for all of your other remote machines.
 * Create a new user with the chosen username on Windows.
-* Run cygwin as administrator.
+* Run Cygwin as administrator.
 * Type the following commands / answers:
     * `ssh-host-config`
     * `yes` to privilege separation